-The Transcode Utility, which is started from Media Manager, converts motion JPEG media to MPEG or from MPEG to JPEG.
+The Transcode Utility, which is started from Media Manager, converts motion JPEG media to MPEG or DVCPRO, and converts from DVCPRO or MPEG to JPEG.
 You can also change the video quality of a clip.
 Refer also to Chapter 3, "Using Media Manager."